fbpx

 Things to do in Kona Hawaii with Toddlers

-• Seahorse Farm: This is a unique opportunity to see seahorses and learn more about them.
-And your admission goes to support seahorse conservation efforts.
+• Seahorse Farm: This is a unique opportunity to see and learn more about seahorses.
+Your admission supports seahorse conservation efforts.

-• Kona Farmers Market: Farmers Markets are a great way to taste local Hawaiian fruit and pick up some tasty baked goods.
+• Kona Farmers Market: Farmers Markets are a great way to taste local Hawaiian fruit and buy tasty baked goods.

-• Kamakahonu Beach: One of the best kid-friendly beaches in Kona is Kamakahonu Beach (aka Kam Beach) because of its calm waves.
+• Kamakahonu Beach: Because of its calm waves, Kamakahonu Beach (aka Kam Beach) is one of the best kid-friendly beaches in Kona.
 It’s right on Ali’i Drive and close to many hotels.

 • Akaka Falls: This is on the Hilo side, but it’s one of the best waterfalls on the Big Island for kids.
 It’s easy to get to and totally worth a stop as you explore the Big Island with kids.